devdeliw/undergrad/README.md

 ## Install Skim

-On MacOS, I will outline how to install Skim with VimTex.
+This tutorial explains how to install Skim as the PDF viewer for VimTeX.
 For Windows users, a tutorial on how to sync Zathura with VimTeX can easily be found online.
 However, Skim also works with Windows.

 To install Skim, run in terminal: